rrousselGit/provider/README.md

 A provider that can also create and dispose an object.

-It is usually used to avoid making a `StatefulWidget` for something trivial, such as instanciating a BLoC.
+It is usually used to avoid making a `StatefulWidget` for something trivial, such as instantiating a BLoC.

 `StatefulBuilder` is the equivalent of a `State.initState` combined with `State.dispose`.
 As such, `valueBuilder` is called only once and is unable to use `InheritedWidget`; which makes it impossible to update the created value.

 If this is too limiting, consider instead `HookProvider`, which offer a much more advanced control over the created value.

-The following example instanciate a `Model` once, and dispose it when `StatefulProvider` is removed from the tree.
+The following example instantiate a `Model` once, and dispose it when `StatefulProvider` is removed from the tree.

 ```dart
 class Model {